 Until the last few years, my research primarily concerned Anglo-American modernist poetry, especially in relation to the visual arts.
 This was the topic of my first book, Ezra Pound and the Visual Culture of Modernism (Cambridge University Press, 2007), and my second book, which was commissioned for the Routledge Critical Thinkers series: Theorists of Modernist Poetry (Routledge, 2007).
-More recently, I have completed a book about the impact of Russian culture on British modernism: Russomania: Russian Culture and the Creation of British Modernism, 1881-1922 (Oxford University Press, 2020).
+More recently, I have published a book about the impact of Russian culture on British modernism: Russomania: Russian Culture and the Creation of British Modernism, 1881-1922 (Oxford University Press, 2020).
 This study argues that the British cultural construction of Russia not only fed into, but focused and reformed the defining questions of modernism: the relation between writer and audience (individual vs. mass), the relation between the literary work and lived experience (the nature of realism), and the relation between language and action (abstraction vs. the concrete).
 Though canonical literary figures (Joseph Conrad, T.S.
 Eliot, Ford Madox Ford, D.H.
 Lawrence, Wyndham Lewis, Katherine Mansfield, Dorothy Richardson, George Bernard Shaw, H. G. Wells, Virginia Woolf) are significant in this narrative, they are studied here primarily for the roles they, and their texts, play in broader cultural networks and institutional histories, and much less well known writers, translators and mediators (Huntly Carter, John Cournos, John Gould Fletcher, Olive Garnett, Stephen Graham, William Gerhardie) are at least as important.
 My initial work in this area was published in Geographies of Modernism, edited by Peter Brooker and Andrew Thacker (Routledge, 2005) and Global Modernisms, edited by Mark Wollaeger (Oxford University Press, 2012), and publications I edited with Philip Ross Bullock (Faculty of Medieval and Modern Languages) developed from the 2009 conference 'Russia in Britain, 1880-1940: Reception, Translation and the Modernist Cultural Agenda': a special issue of Translation and Literature, Translating Russia, 1890-1935 (2011), and Russia in Britain, 1880-1940: From Melodrama to Modernism (Oxford University Press, 2013).
-For this work I was awarded Research Fellowships by the Leverhulme Trust and the AHRC.
+For this work I was awarded Research Fellowships by the Leverhulme Trust and the AHRC, and Russomania won the British Association for Slavonic and East European Studies Women's Forum Prize.
 Current and future projects include a book on modernism across different media in mid-twentieth-century Britain, a study of the relationship between twentieth-century poetry and educational theory in the United States, and a scholarly edition of Wyndham Lewis's Men Without Art.

 From 2011 to 2019, I co-convened with Matthew Taunton (University of East Anglia), the Anglo-Russian Research Network to bring together researchers working on the influence of Russian and Soviet culture and politics in Britain in the period 1880-1950.
 We held termly reading groups at Pushkin House: most of the podcasts of these meetings are available on the ARRN website.